v-dav/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 -   What are the differences between pointers and arrays
 -   How to use strings and how to manipulate them
 -   Scope of variables
+-   What are pointers to pointers and how to use them
+-   What are multidimensional arrays and how to use them
+-   What are the most common C standard library functions to manipulate strings

 # Project files: